The Spanish Flu

 - The war took a devastating toll on the world’s economy forcing millions into a malnourished state making them even more susceptible to illness.

-Social or physical distancing was an obvious recommendation to stop the spread of the Spanish Flu, but not everyone realised the efficacy of this simple process.
+Social or physical distancing was an obvious recommendation to stop the spread of the Spanish Flu, but not everyone realized the efficacy of this simple process.

 “In Philadelphia, PA, officials downplayed the significance of the first cases in the city.
 Mass gatherings continued and schools remained open.
 The city only implemented physical distancing and other measures around 14 days after the first cases appeared.
 This had significant consequences.